jundalisay/sp/content/en/research/marco-polo/volume-1/book-1/chapter-20.md

-CHAPTER 32.
+## CHAPTER 32.
 The Great River of Badashan.

 In leaving Badashan you ride twelve days between east and north-east, ascending a river that runs through land belonging to a brother of the Prince of Badashan, and containing a good many towns and villages and scattered habitations.
 The people are Mahommetans, and valiant in war.
 At the end of those twelve days you come to a province of no great size, extending indeed no more 171than three days’ journey in any direction, and this is called Vokhan.
 The people worship Mahommet, and they have a peculiar language.
 They are gallant soldiers, and they have a chief whom they call None, which is as much as to say Count, and they are liegemen to the Prince of Badashan.{1}

 There are numbers of wild beasts of all sorts in this region.
 And when you leave this little country, and ride three days north-east, always among mountains, you get to such a height that ’tis said to be the highest place in the world!
 And when you have got to this height you find [a great lake between two mountains, and out of it] a fine river running through a plain clothed with the finest pasture in the world; insomuch that a lean beast there will fatten to your heart’s content in ten days.
 There are great numbers of all kinds of wild beasts; among others, wild sheep of great size, whose horns are good six palms in length.

 From these horns the shepherds make great bowls to eat from, and they use the horns also to enclose folds for their cattle at night.
 [Messer Marco was told also that the wolves were numerous, and killed many of those wild sheep.
 Hence quantities of their horns and bones were found, and these were made into great heaps by the way-side, in order to guide travellers when snow was on the ground.]

 The plain is called Pamier, and you ride across it for twelve days together, finding nothing but a desert without habitations or any green thing, so that travellers are obliged to carry with them whatever they have need of.
 The region is so lofty and cold that you do not even see any birds flying.
 And I must notice also that because of this great cold, fire does not burn so brightly, nor give out so much heat as usual, nor does it cook food so effectually.{2}

 Now, if we go on with our journey towards the east-north-east, 172we travel a good forty days, continually passing over mountains and hills, or through valleys, and crossing many rivers and tracts of wilderness.
 And in all this way you find neither habitation of man, nor any green thing, but must carry with you whatever you require.
 The country is called Bolor.
 The people dwell high up in the mountains, and are savage Idolaters, living only by the chase, and clothing themselves in the skins of beasts.
 They are in truth an evil race.{3}

-CHAPTER XXXIII.
+## CHAPTER 33.
 The Kingdom of Cascar.

 Cascar is a region lying between north-east and east, and constituted a kingdom in former days, but now it is subject to the Great Kaan.
 The people worship Mahommet.

 There are a good number of towns and 181villages, but the greatest and finest is Cascar itself.
 The inhabitants live by trade and handicrafts; they have beautiful gardens and vineyards, and fine estates, and grow a great deal of cotton.
 From this country many 182merchants go forth about the world on trading journeys.
 The natives are a wretched, niggardly set of people; they eat and drink in miserable fashion.
 There are in the country many Nestorian Christians, who have churches of their own.
 The people of the country have a peculiar language, and the territory extends for five days’ journey.{1}

-CHAPTER XXXIV.
+## CHAPTER 34.
 The Great City of Samarcan.

 Samarcan is a great and noble city towards the north-west, inhabited by both Christians and Saracens, who are subject to the Great Kaan’s nephew, Caidou by name; he is, however, at bitter enmity with the Kaan.{1} I will tell you of a great marvel that happened at this city.
 View of Samarcand.
 (From a sketch by Mr. Ivanoff.)